Injury Attorneys | Restoring LivesTM

-General damages are noneconomic.
+General damages are non-economic.
 They boil down to putting a price tag on another wise subjective injury, such as:

-Special damages are economic: they’re objective, quantifiable out-of-pocket expenses incurred from the malpractice.
+Special damages are economic: They’re objective, quantifiable, out-of-pocket expenses incurred from the malpractice.
 Any damages awarded to the injured party are measurable and calculated by specific documentation that proves financial losses.
 To successfully move forward with your case, something as simple as a written letter from an employer or supervisor stating your name, position, rate of pay, etc. should suffice.

 Examples of special damages include but are not limited to:

 Punitive damages are neither non-economic or economic, because they aren’t about conjuring any sort of compensation.
 The focus shifts from the plaintiff to the defendant, as it exists to reprimand the defendant.
 Punitive damages can only be sought if the malpractice was undeniably negligent or outrageous.
 Think of it as a way to benefit society.

 While punitive damages serve as a punishment to the defendant, the plaintiff is still paid damage awards.
 So, on top of receiving compensation for general and special damages, the plaintiff receives an additional settlement.
 While punitive damages are possible, they are extremely rare.

 The amount of money awarded to the plaintiff is dependent on a jury or judge.
 If a jury or judge sees fit, a plaintiff could receive a multi-million dollar punitive damage award.
 Each state varies though; some have ceilings that regulate how much money a plaintiff can be awarded.
 For example, beginning 2017, the medical malpractice damage cap in Indiana will be raised from $1.25 million to $1.65 million.
 Then, come 2019, the cap will be raised again to $1.8 million.

 Navigating damages can get complicated.
 There are a lot of technicalities that can cloud your path toward receiving the compensation you need to move forward with your life.